Julius-Ky/hedera-smart-various/frontend/README.md

 # The FrontEnd Code

-_ It is a simple UI interface designed to input solidity contracts in txt and output a Smart analysis._
+_ Simple UI test interface designed to input solidity contracts in txt and output a Smart analysis._

 # My Web Project